Set Up The Controller

 This is where you can see all the groups that exist for the GPU Nodes runing WoolyAI Servers.
 You can put GPU nodes running the WoolyAI server in specific groups.
 Then, your can target specific ML workloads executing inside WoolyAi Client containers to run against a specific group(done through client config).
 This is relevant when you want a specific job on specific type of GPU.
 Note Including a node into a group mean only jobs targeted to this group will execute on this node and the node is taken out of the common pool capacity.

-Once the WoolyAI Controller is running, you can connect your WoolyAI Server and Client to it.
+Once the WoolyAI Controller is running, you can connect your WoolyAI Server and your ML CUDA containers(with WoolyAI Client libraries installed inside) to it.
 This is done by modifying both the Server and Client configs with the Controller URL restarting the containers.

 In the server config, you'll set the Controller integration values like CONTROLLER_NATS_URL, NODE_NAME, etc. They are clearly labeled in the config file.